Last Updated – 31st October 2022

 Savvy residents will opt to purchase a monthly travel ticket.

-Cities across the UK are now operating the rent a bike or electric scooter system, both great ways to get around without costing a fortune.
+Cities across the UK are now operating the rent-a-bike or electric scooter system, both of which are great ways to get around without costing a fortune.

-There are plenty of cost-cutting opportunities when shopping for food; the buy one get one free offers, half-price weekly deals which most supermarkets do these days and shopping late in the day when many items are reduced all help.
+Shopping for food offers many cost-saving opportunities; buy one get one free offers, half-price weekly deals offered by most supermarkets these days, and shopping late in the day when many items are reduced all contribute to saving money.

 How to Save Money

 Here are some great things to do in Newcastle which are totally free: